EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L3_Accessing_the_BeeGFS_Inside_the_EPCC_TRE.md

-# Accessing the TRE GPU BeeGFS inside the EPCC Trusted Research Environment
+# Accessing the Storage (BeeGFS) inside the TRE GPU Cluster

 ## What is the BeeGFS?